-Approximately 10 months into the global COVID-19 pandemic, the world is still grappling with outbreaks and stay-at-home orders.
+Approximately 10 months into the global Coronavirus (COVID-19) pandemic, the world is still grappling with outbreaks and stay-at-home orders.
 The good news is that some of the vaccines being developed have shown high efficacy rates in clinical trials, but with widespread vaccine availability still projected to be months away, we all must continue taking action to keep ourselves, our loved ones and our essential health care workers safe.

 To better understand the progress we’ve made in the fight against COVID-19 thus far, and also where we’re headed, Cigna’s Chief Clinical Officer, Dr. Steve Miller, answers some frequently asked questions.